MangalAnkur/DevOpsPlanet-read-yaml-file/README.md

 - `keys`

-(Optional - default all) Pass key name to be set as Github Outpus and Github environment variable.
+(Optional - default all) Pass key name to be set as Github outpus and Github environment variable.
 Use `,` in case of multiple keys.

 - `key-transformation`